-On the other hand, if you are running a clothing store, your need may be to install a fixed POS system right at the store.
-It will help you in billing, store order/ customer data, and generate complicated business reports,…
+On the other hand, if you are running a clothing store, you may need to install a fixed POS system right at the store.
+It will help you with billing, storing order and customer data, and generating complicated business reports.

 The budget your business allows

 Money is always decisive in making decisions.
 You need to refer to the prices of the software on the provider’s websites and compare them with your financial capability.